USD Coin (USDC)

 - Purchase items in various crypto dApps, exchanges, and blockchain-based games.

-How is USD Coin Different From Other Stablecoins?
+How is The USDC Coin Different From Other Stablecoins?

 Crypto stablecoins can be put into four categories: